-Among other factors, the cost of living in a given region can impact what nurses tend to earn working in those areas.
-With a Cost of Living Index of 93.4 in Q3 2020, Louisiana nurses face prices for things like food, housing, and transportation that are slightly lower than in other states.
-When adjusted for this lower cost of living, Louisiana’s nursing salaries are more comparable, but still below, the national average.
+The cost of living in a region can impact what nurses tend to earn working in those areas.
+With a Cost of Living Index of 93.4 in Q3 2020, nurses in Louisiana can expect lower prices for food, housing, and transportation compared to other states.
+So, it’s understandable that their earnings would also be lower than the national average.

 |State||Avg.
 RN Salary||Avg.
 RN Salary (adjusted for COL)|

 Average RN Salary In Louisiana Cities

 Louisiana RN salaries vary quite a bit across the state, but the highest-paying regions for RNs are in the New Orleans metropolitan, with average RN salaries at around $69,500.
 Shreveport-Bossier is a close second at $66,950.
 RNs located in Alexandria can expect to earn about $66,670.

 |Baton Rouge, LA||5,640||$62,280|